-- 1. Development and consideration of Uniform Standards should be guided by collective priorities and objectives of the Insurance Compact membership and its insurance companies with an ever present focus on providing consumer access, choice, and protection. - 2.
+- 1. Development and consideration of Uniform Standards should be guided by collective priorities and objectives of the Insurance Compact membership and its insurance companies with an ever-present focus on providing consumer access, choice, and protection. - 2.
 Development and consideration of Uniform Standards should account for the laws, requirements, and position of the respective jurisdictions, and landscape of the insurance marketplace. - 3.
 Development and consideration should be focused on views or positions supported by the member's Commissioner or senior staff and/or senior leadership within an interested parties' organization or group. - 4.
-Compacting States that see a concern with a Uniform Standard or provision of a Uniform Standards which would lead to the Compacting State exercising its sovereign right to opt out are encouraged to bring these concerns to the Commission, Management Committee, and PSC. - 5.
-Companies that file insurance products within the scope of a Uniform Standard, and see a concern with a Uniform Standard that would prevent them from filing through the Compact in a similar fashion to their filings with Compacting States, are encouraged to provide comments with concerns and suggestions to the Commission, Management Committee and PSC.
+Compacting States that see a concern with a Uniform Standard or provision of a Uniform Standard which would lead to the Compacting State exercising its sovereign right to opt out are encouraged to bring these concerns to the Commission, Management Committee, and PSC. - 5.
+Companies that file insurance products within the scope of a Uniform Standard and see a concern with a Uniform Standard that would prevent them from filing through the Compact in a similar fashion to their filings with Compacting States, are encouraged to provide comments with concerns and suggestions to the Commission, Management Committee and PSC. - 6.
+When it comes to consideration of a Uniform Standard, Compacting States with opt out concerns are encouraged to vote in a manner that demonstrates their concern with the adoption and implementation of the Uniform Standard.